 Balloon safaris in Masai Mara

 Balloon safaris are another way to explore the Mara and see the plains from a different angle.
-The balloon safari will enable you access areas unreachable by car, such as in dense thickets, hills and across the wetlands or rivers.
-The Balloon safari will thus enhance your game experience as you have higher chances of spotting more wildlife, especially the elusive one.
+The balloon safari will enable you to access areas unreachable by car, such as in dense thickets, hills and across the wetlands or rivers.
+The Balloon safari will thus enhance your game experience as you have higher chances of spotting more wildlife, especially the elusive ones.
 For example, the Black Rhino is difficult to see on a game drive in the Masai Mara because it prefers the dense thickets and woodlands, but the balloon safari offers better chances.

-Balloon safaris start quite early from 5.30am – 6am and the flight is 1 hour long.
+Balloon safaris start quite early from 5.30 am – 6 am and the flight is 1 hour long.

-After the balloon safari you then continue with the game drive.
+After the balloon safari, you then continue with the game drive.

 Birdwatching in Masai Mara